MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Tracked keywords

 This section shows the tracked keywords that are defined in the application and customers use the most during the sales calls.
-The application highlights these keywords in this section.
-Using these keywords, you can identify new sales opportunities that are related to these keywords.
+The application highlights these tracked keywords in this section.
+Using these tracked keywords, you can identify new sales opportunities that are related to these tracked keywords.

 The following image is an example of how the tracked keyword section is displayed: